Speaker identification

 How labels improve retrieval

 Named speakers turn vague queries (“what did Alex say about the rollout”) into filter-backed queries: text match plus speaker scope.
-Even partial naming. first name only, or role-based tags. beats scrolling unlabelled timelines.
+Even partial naming, such as a first name or role-based tag, beats scrolling unlabelled timelines.

 Combining speaker filters with text